 Some countries have malaria as well as tropical viral risk.
 Both risks have to be considered if the donor had symptoms after travel or stay.

-Reason for Change This guidance was updated based on advice from the SACTTI parasitology sub-group.
+This guidance was updated based on advice from the SACTTI parasitology sub-group.

 Malaria - Contact in UK